-While the number of distinctly identifiable forms of DR may be contracting, numerous hybrid methods and practices continue to develop.
+While the number of distinctly identifiable forms of dispute resolution may be contracting, numerous hybrid methods and practices continue to develop.
 Some are ephemeral; some gain traction.
 Most can be described as having one or more facilitative, advisory and/or determinative components.
-Some forms of DR are now bespoke processes, pieces of a jigsaw put together (sometimes by a DR consultant) in the interest of accommodating the circumstances of the participants and their particular dispute.
+Some forms of dispute resolution are now bespoke processes, pieces of a jigsaw put together (sometimes by a dispute resolution consultant) in the interest of accommodating the circumstances of the participants and their particular dispute.

-What is it that participants consider when they are choosing a DR process?
+What is it that participants consider when they are choosing a dispute resolution process?
 Promotional literature suggests that time and money are the ubiquitous motivators.
 Experience suggests that it a desire for procedural fairness/natural justice is also a driver.

 How resolution is arrived at may be as important as the terms of the resolution.

 Dispute resolution is a fundamental tenet of the quality of life of families, communities and society in much the same way that health and education are fundamental.
 Some would say that the healthier and the more educated an individual, the higher the quality of life for each other person.
 It seems reasonable to consider that the more peaceful each person is, the more peaceful the collective population.